Carreau/phd-dissertation/parts/part3.rst

 actin-bead as in :cite:`Kawska2012`.
-We place ourself at 25nM ATP and a varying amount of Capping Protein concentration in order to cover condition where the dense gel that forms on the actin-bead is able to accumulate sufficient stress to lead to symmetry breaking (CP between 15  and 35 nM ).
+We place ourself at 25nM ATP and a varying amount of Capping Protein concentration in order to cover condition where the dense gel that forms on the actin-bead is able to accumulate sufficient stress to lead to symmetry breaking (CP between 15  and 35 nM , :num:`Figure #fig-phase-diagram`).
 We also investigate conditions where the amount of Capping Protein is too low (< 15nM) or too high (>35 nM) to permit symmetry breaking.

+.. _fig-phase-diagram:
 .. figure:: /figs/kawska-phase-diagram.png
     :width: 90%